-Thanks to NASA's SAREX (Space Amateur Radio Experiment) program, amateurs all over the nation have put schoolchildren in direct contact with shuttle astronauts.
+Thanks to NASA's ARISS (Amateur Radio aboard International Space Station) program, amateurs all over the nation have put schoolchildren in direct contact with astronauts.
 Who knows how many future scientists received their inspiration while sitting behind an amateur's microphone?